Adèle Anderson

-Adèle Anderson (born 14 June 1952) is an English Olivier Award-nominated singer and actress, best known as one third of the cabaret group Fascinating Aïda.
+Adèle Anderson (born 14 June 1952) is an English singer and actress, and one third of the cabaret group Fascinating Aïda.
+In 1995, with Fascinating Aïda, she was nominated for the Laurence Olivier Award for Best Entertainment.

 Career

-Anderson has appeared internationally in concerts, in theatrical plays, on the BBC Television programme Gemma Masters.
+Anderson has appeared internationally in concerts, in theatrical plays, and on the BBC Television programme Gemma Masters.
 In addition, sometimes with Dillie Keane, Anderson writes lyrics to most of Fascinating Aïda's songs and has contributed to the songs of several hit musicals, including The Challenge (Shaw Theatre) and The Ten Commandments (The Place).

 Fascinating Aïda

 Anderson joined Fascinating Aïda in 1984, a year after its inception, and has performed with them ever since.
-In 2014 they recorded the show Charm Offensive which they toured nationwide.
+In 2014, they recorded the show Charm Offensive, which they toured nationwide.